 Once you own your inability to control your addiction, you then rely on the prescription (the steps) to outrun the disease (addiction), which the prescription itself says can’t ever really be cured.

-I see great benefit in learning to take responsibility for every aspect of yourself, getting gradually better and better at working with all your competing compulsions, desires, motivations, thoughts, etc., all at once.
+I see great benefit in learning to take responsibility for every aspect of yourself, and in getting gradually better and better at working with all your competing compulsions, desires, motivations, thoughts, etc., all at once.

 Diseases aren’t obstacles you improve yourself by learning to overcome, right?